ArchipelagoMW/Archipelago/worlds/checksfinder/docs/setup_en.md

 ### Where do I get a YAML file?

-You can customize your settings by visiting the [ChecksFinder Player Settings Page](/games/ChecksFinder/player-settings)
+You can customize your options by visiting the [ChecksFinder Player Options Page](/games/ChecksFinder/player-options)

 ### Generating a ChecksFinder game